Bailout Stigma: Model

+Second, {to simplify the analysis, we assume that the return from $t = 1$ project is not pledgeable, and does not accrue until each firm needs to fund its $t = 2$ project.
+This implies that the firm is not able to use the return from $t=1$ project to finance the $t = 2$ project.}

-Third, as is standard in the literature, we assume that asset buyers are competitive and make purchase offers in Bertrand fashion.
-We assume that, in the event of an indifference, a buyer breaks a tie in favor of buying an asset rather than not buying.\footnote{This tie-breaking assumption is largely to simplify analysis and exposition.
-It has no material effect on the substantive results obtained in the paper.} Buyers live for one period and make offers that would break even in expectation.
-Importantly, the buyers in $t = 2$ can make rational inference about firms' types from their observable behavior in $t=1$, in particular with their acceptance/rejection of a bailout offer.
+Third, as is standard in the literature, we assume that asset buyers in the market are competitive and make purchase offers in Bertrand fashion.
+Specifically, we require that an equilibrium admit no deviation offer that a positive measure of firms have strict incentives to accept and at least breaks even for the deviating buyer.\footnote{This requirement is only slightly stronger than the standard equilibrium assumption, and can be seen as a refinement that bolsters the credibility of a selected equilibrium.} In particular, this means that in equilibrium all buyers must break even, since otherwise, there will be a weakly profitable deviating offer that will be attractive for a positive measure of firms.
+Buyers live for one period and make offers that would break even in expectation.
+Importantly, buyers in $t = 2$ can make rational inference about firms' types from their observable behavior in $t=1$, in particular with their acceptance/rejection of a bailout offer.

 Fourth, we assume that the sale of assets to the market in $t = 1$ is private and therefore not revealed to buyers in $t=2$.
 This implies that buyers in the $t=2$ market cannot distinguish between those that sold in the $t=1$ market and those that did not.
 Again the primary reason for this assumption is to simplify the analysis by shutting off channels of dynamic information revelation.
-But this assumption is well justified given that many important financial and real assets are sold privately over the counter.
-The main thrust of our results extends to the case of observable sale, as shown by the working paper version of our paper (see \cite{che2018bailout}.)
-Further, this assumption makes a comparison with \cite{tirole2012overcoming} transparent, thus helping to isolate the effect of stigma.
+However, this assumption is well justified given that many important financial and real assets are sold privately over the counter.
+The main thrust of our results extends to the case of observable sale, as shown by the working paper version of our paper (see \cite{che2018bailout}).
+Moreover, this assumption makes a comparison with \cite{tirole2012overcoming} transparent, which helps to isolate the effect of stigma.